rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 Error code (Content of "Reason") | Description
 ---------------------------------|------------
-0001 | SXL missmatch.
+0001 | SXL mismatch.
 Command does not exist
-0002 | SXL missmatch.
+0002 | SXL mismatch.
 Status does not exist
-0003 | SXL missmatch.
+0003 | SXL mismatch.
 Wrong number of arguments
-0004 | SXL missmatch.
+0004 | SXL mismatch.
 Argument out of range
-0005 | SXL missmatch.
+0005 | SXL mismatch.
 Argument improperly formatted 0006 | I/O out of range or not found
 0007 | I/O cannot be modified
 0008 | Plan does not exist